chutsu/chutsu.github.com/docs/archive/optimization/gradient_descent.md

 \end{align}

 The gradient descent method in 1 variable is implemented as follows.
-The method starts witha  function $f$ defined over the real numbers $x$, the function's derivative $f^{\prime}$, and an initial guess $x_{0}$ for a root of the function $f$.
+The method starts with a function $f$ defined over the real numbers $x$, the function's derivative $f^{\prime}$, and an initial guess $x_{0}$ for a root of the function $f$.
 If the function satisfies the assumptions made in the derivation of the formula and the initial guess is close, then a better approximation